PLEASE VISIT US AT OUR COMPLETELY UPDATED OFFICE - NOW WEST OF ROYAL YORK ROAD

 Durability

-Most dental implants are constructed with metal titanium and are secured within the jawbone, resulting in a long lasting treatment.
+Most dental implants are constructed with titanium metal and are secured within the jawbone, resulting in a long lasting treatment.
 While implants may last a lifetime for many, crowns and bridges can last up to 10 years with proper care.
 Repairs or replacements of crowns are done as needed.

 Cost

 The costs associated with tooth replacement can vary based on the type of treatment and location of the treatment.
-Dental implants are typically an expensive solution with only part of the treatment being covered by some private insurance companies.
-Bridges may be a similar cost to implants if only one tooth is missing.
-Crowns are less expensive when replacing one damaged tooth.Various dental offices provide a payment plan for those with low income to ensure everyone has access to proper dental care.
+Dental implants are typically a more expensive solution with only part of the treatment being covered by some private insurance companies.
+Bridges may have a similar cost to implants if only one tooth is missing.
+Crowns are less expensive when replacing one damaged tooth.
+Various dental offices provide a payment plan for those with low income to ensure everyone has access to proper dental care.

-Visit our Dental Clinic for Cosmetic Dental Services in Etobicoke
+Visit Our Dental Clinic for Cosmetic Dental Services in Etobicoke

 Comments are closed.